-It is also important to look at how cosmopolitanism shaped the classical anarchist movement (1860s-1940s) and indeed how the cosmopolitan/global/diasporic turn in modern thought and sensibility can inform a contextual historical account of classical anarchism itself.
-A notable example is Benedict Anderson's study of José Rizal, the novelist and Filipino revolutionary executed by the Spanish in 1896.
-In this biographical study, the historian of nationalism and South-East Asia traces the cosmopolitan worlds of Cuban and Filipino nationalism, anarchism and modernism during the era of the first bout of modern globalization.
-Elsewhere, I have traced a series of interlocking networks, which encircled the world in the same historical period as Anderson's study.
-Thus, the anarchist movement of the pre-1914 period manifested itself through exile networks that were found in safe cosmopolitan 'cities of refuge' such as Paris and London, in the Americas and in the circuits of imperial power (formal and informal), especially in port cities.
+A cosmopolitan sensibility also informs the three waves of social radicalism, which crested and fell in the period from 1848 to the early 1920s.
+Thus, anarchist and syndicalist internationalism are present in the two eras of transnational labour solidarity and first propelled the First International into the limelight in the 1860s, while in a second phase the rapid rise of internationalist syndicalism in the immediate pre-1914 years threatened the more nationally focussed and bureaucratic social democratic parties of Europe and Filipino nationalism, anarchism and modernism during the era of the first bout of modern globalization.30 Elsewhere, I have traced a series of interlocking networks, which encircled the world in the same historical period as Anderson's study.31 Thus, the anarchist movement of the pre-1914 period manifested itself through exile networks that were found in safe cosmopolitan 'cities of refuge' such as Paris and London, in the Americas and in the circuits of imperial power (formal and informal), especially in port cities.

-Recent studies have examined these phenomena in ante bellum Buenos Aires (perhaps the city with the largest anarchist movement in the world in 1910), Havana (as a hub for the circulation of anarchism on Caribbean shores) or Alexandria and Beirut (in the heyday of colonial cosmopolitanism in the Middle East), while José Moya has promised a book entitled The Anarchist Atlantic (with the obvious influence of Paul Gilroy's famous work on the Black Atlantic).
-Anderson's book supplies us with an Anarchist Pacific (Hong Kong, Tokyo, etc.) and an Anarchist Mediterranean (Barcelona, Marseille, etc.).
-Similar approaches include the study of the spread of syndicalism within the British Empire or the spread of the Industrial Workers of the World from the USA to Mexico, Peru and other Latin American localities.
-Davide Turcato re-imagined the history of Italian anarchism not as a national movement but as a movement of migrants from the
+Recent studies have examined these phenomena in ante bellum Buenos Aires (perhaps the city with the largest anarchist movement in the world in 1910),32 Havana (as a hub for the circulation of anarchism on Caribbean shores)33 or Alexandria and Beirut (in the heyday of colonial cosmopolitanism in the Middle East),34 while José Moya has promised a book entitled The Anarchist Atlantic (with the obvious influence of Paul Gilroy's famous work on the Black Atlantic).35 Anderson's book supplies us with an Anarchist Pacific (Hong Kong, Tokyo, etc.) and an Anarchist Mediterranean (Barcelona, Marseille, etc.).
+Similar approaches include the study of the spread of syndicalism within the British Empire or the